Egeskov Slot set fra afstand gennem en tåge med omridset af et spøgelse.

 Old myths at Egeskov Castle

-Way up under the spire of the castle lies a doll.
-The doll is carved in wood and looks like a little boy.
-It is placed on an old pillow.
-No one knows how old the doll is, or how long it has been there.
-No one even knows how the doll ended up on that pillow in the first place.
+Up under the spire of the castle lies a doll.
+The doll is carved in wood and looks like a little boy and is firmly placed on an old cushion.
+It's undoubtedly an old thing: there are mentions of the doll dating back to the 1880s, so it's been there for over a hundred years, but no one knows for sure exactly how old it is.
+Nor does anyone know how the doll ended up there on the pillow.

 But no one dares to move the doll, because legend has it that if the wooden doll is moved, the castle will crash into the moat on Christmas Night.